- HIV is the virus that causes HIV infection. AIDS is the most advanced stage of HIV infection.

 Mother-to-child transmission is the most common way that children become infected with HIV.
 HIV medicines, given to HIV-infected women during pregnancy and childbirth and to their babies after birth, reduce the risk of mother-to-child transmission of HIV.

 You can’t get HIV by shaking hands or hugging a person infected with HIV.
 You also can’t get HIV from contact with objects such as dishes, toilet seats, or doorknobs used by a person with HIV.
+HIV does not spread through the air or through mosquito, tick, or other insect bites.

 What is the treatment for HIV?